But What About the Astronauts?

 - Nobel Laureate Harry Martinson's Aniara.
 An epoc of a space liner Aniara being accidentally ejected into the deep space and towards Vega (main star of constellation Lyra), just before Earth had been destroyed in a nuclear holocaust, and the despair of the inhabitants locked in their ship and watching everything slowly decaying and deteriorating.

-- Lucifer's Hammer has some US and Soviet astronauts in orbit unaffected.
+- Lucifer's Hammer has some US and Soviet astronauts in orbit unaffected by the comet strike.
 They land near the middle of the book.
 It's not a major part of the plot, though, as the other characters have mostly pulled themselves together without them.

 - World War Z The crew of the International Space Station are unaffected by the zombie plague and aid the resistance on Earth by keeping communications satellites functioning.
 They also find other astronauts, from a Chinese station, who killed each other.
 Upon returning to earth, they immediately become heroes.
 Which entitles them to the best medication and treatment available as they die from radiation poisoning.